DataDog/integrations-extras/squadcast/README.md

     }
 ```

-6. Click on “Save” to complete the service integration.
+6. Click on **Save** to complete the service integration.

     View the [official documentation][3] from Squadcast for more details on setup.

+**Note**: Once the Webhook for Squadcast has been configured, ensure that the same is also selected as a channel within Notify your team in the Monitor’s configuration.

 ## Data Collected
 ### Metrics